Red Wine Braised Lamb Shanks

 Instructions

-1. Heat a large dutch oven over medium high, add EVOO.
+1. Heat a large dutch oven over medium high, add 2-3 Tbsp. extra virgin olive oil.

-2. Dry the lamb shanks completely, add Salt and pepper on all sides.
-Sear on all sides, a few minutes per side and remove.
+2. Dry the lamb shanks completely, add salt and pepper on all sides.
+Sear on all sides over medium high heat, a few minutes per side and remove.

-3. If the drippings get too black, wipe some out with a paper towel and add some fresh EVOO.
+3. If the drippings get too black, wipe some out with a paper towel and add some additional extra virgin olive oil.
 Add chopped carrots, celery, leeks and garlic.
 Saute over low heat until translucent and not browned 10 minutes.

 4. Add tomato paste and stir to combine with the vegetables and cook for about 5 minutes until darkened slightly.